-You can turn the system on or off by pressing the parking aid button.
-If your vehicle does not have a parking aid button, the system can be switched off through the information display menu or from the pop-up message that appears once you shift the transmission into reverse (R).
-See General Information (page 111).
+The sensing system can be switched off through the information display menu or from the pop-up message that appears once you shift the transmission into reverse (R).
+See General Information (page 114).

 If a fault is present in the system, a warning message appears in the information display and you cannot switch the system on through the pop-up message.
-See Information Messages (page 128).
+See Information Messages (page 131).

-REAR PARKING AID
+REAR PARKING AID (If Equipped)